 At each stage, unless we have acknowledged receipt with a phone call, we will acknowledge complaints in writing within 3 working days of receiving them.
 This will usually include a summary of your complaint, contact details of the person who will investigate and when this will be done.

 We aim to reply fully, in writing, within 10 working days of receiving complaints, although this may extend to 20 working days for more complex complaints.

 If exceptional circumstances mean we cannot do this we will contact you to explain why there is a delay, and let you know the date by which we will aim to deal with your complaint.

 If you are not satisfied with the response you get, contact the Customer Relations team and ask to have the complaint investigated by an independent person.

 The person who investigates your complaint will send us a written report of what they find.
 You will receive a copy of this report and a written response from the Head of Service.

 6 If you are still unhappy

 You can ask for your complaint to be considered by a review panel.
 Review panels are made up of people who do not work for us.

 The panel considers the reasons why you are not satisfied; it does not investigate your complaint again.
 The chairperson of the panel will then write to our Director with their recommendations.

-If we are still not able to settle things to your satisfaction, you can request that the Local Government Ombudsman (LGO) reviews the way we have dealt with your complaint.
+If we are still not able to settle things to your satisfaction, you can request that the Local Government and Social Care Ombudsman (LGSCO) reviews the way we have dealt with your complaint.